A Little More Information

 Brother Gerard Rummery, FSC, provides a short video introduction for each location.
 All of the website’s information can be accessed in a variety of ways: via a travel map, a time line, De La Salle’s biography, or by individual locations.
 The goal is to provide resources that will facility individual or group exploration and “pilgrimage” opportunities according to individual interests or learning preferences.

-There is an extensive PDF booklet, available HERE, that provides both a summary of the contents of the website and a detailed Lasallian formation resource for use with groups or individuals.
-A DVD version of this website exists as well.
+There is an extensive interactive PDF booklet, available HERE, that provides both a summary of the contents of the website and a detailed accompanied educational journey for use with groups or individuals.

 Film Makers: Br.
 George Van Grieken, FSC; Br.
 Roch Dufresne, FSC; Scott Sanbourne